rohinimuralidharan/dx_denovo/docs/containerization/REST_APIs_remote_search.md

-# Configure Remote Search using REST APIs \| HCL Digital Experience
+# Configure Remote Search using REST APIs

 This section shows how to configure Remote Search for your HCL Digital Experience 9.5 environments on a traditional IBM WebSphere Application Server Network Deployment-based cluster DX deployment cluster, a Docker container, or on supported Red Hat OpenShift and Kubernetes container platforms using REST APIs.